Create and manage volumes

 View volume list

-Check the list of operating volumes and basic information about each volume.
+You can view the list of active volumes and their basic information.

 -

-Go to Beyond Compute Service > Virtual Machine in KakaoCloud Console.
+Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

 -

-- Modify volume: Set the volume to apply to the instance
+- Edit volume: Edit volume settings for the instance

-- Create snapshot: Create a snapshot for a volume
+- Create snapshot: Create snapshot of the volume

-- Attach/detach snapshot schedule: Set and disable a snapshot schedule to connect
+- Attach/detach snapshot schedule: Configure or detach snapshot schedule

 - Delete volume: Delete the created volume